postaljs/postal.diagnostics/README.md

         * navigate to the root of the repo and run `anvil --host`
         * navigate in your browser to http://localhost:3080/spec for tests
         * navigate in your browser to http://localhost:3080/example for tests

+## License
+postal.diagnostics is dual-licensed MIT & GPL - use whichever is appropriate for your project.